 An economic structure that was once predominantly a manufacturing economy followed by a service economy and now by the new economy.

 A new economy described as a shift from a manufacturing based economy to an economy that uses technology to create new products and new services.

 As for the delivery process of transporting goods, according to the City of Montreal, boroughs such as Le Sud-Ouest are responsible for paving residential streets while it is the central administration of the City of Montreal that handles arterial roads, those that deliver traffic to freeways and expressways.

 Arterial roads are part of our transportation system and are designed to carry high volumes of motorized traffic.

 They usually are smaller than major freeways, but they cause similar levels of noise and air pollution.
 Arterial roads that expose pedestrians, cyclists, and transit riders to safety hazards because of high traffic volumes without sufficient protection.

-Le Sud-Ouest borough recently established basic principles regarding its gren parks.
-Principles that include fostering ownership by the residents, supporting physical activity and healthy lifestyles, promoting the value of the local culture, using sustainable procedures and keeping the residents at the center of park designs.
+Le Sud-Ouest borough recently established basic principles regarding its green parks.
+Principles that include fostering ownership by the residents, supporting physical activity and healthy lifestyles, promoting the value of the local culture, using sustainable procedures and keeping the residents at the center of their park designs.